java-javascript/client-server-web-apps/README.md

 design, structure and operation using various languages, libraries and frameworks.
 They are not full-fledged, bullet proof, enterprise grade applications.
 These details are left as an exercise to the reader :).

+These are also very incomplete at the moment.
+Just prefer code to be somewhere than on my local machine.